SkyeWrenbrook/sql-credential-manager/README.md

 ## How to run
 1. Open SQLite:

    sqlite3 credentials.db
-2. Create the table:
+3. Create the table:

    .read schema.sql
-3. Import data:
+5. Import data:

    .mode csv
    .import credentials.csv credentials
+4. Validate the data:

+   SELECT COUNT(*) FROM credentials;
+   If the count is higher than expected, this may indicate the CSV header was imported as a row.
+6. Clean the dataset:

+   DELETE FROM credentials WHERE site = 'site';
-4. Run queries:
+7. Run queries:

    .read queries.sql

 ## Key Concepts Demonstrated